North Serpong: Public Transportations

 The Bintaro Jaya Shuttle Bus connects Klub Keluarga Graha Raya to Bintaro Jaya Xchange, a major lifestyle and commercial hub in South Tangerang.
 This service is popular among residents for its reliability and comfort.

 Future Impact

 With these current and planned transportation options, North Serpong is positioned to become a more accessible and connected area.
-The integration of MRT and LRT systems with existing services will reduce traffic congestion, improve mobility, and enhance the quality of life for residents and visitors.
+The integration of MRT systems with existing services will reduce traffic congestion, improve mobility, and enhance the quality of life for residents and visitors.